-Organisation for Economic Co-operation and Development – Definition
+Organization for Economic Development and Cooperation - Definition

 OECD (The Organisation for Economic Cooperation) consists of 34 member states.
-These states are responsible to design, manage and economic related social policy to improve economy related operational activities.
-OECD associated states are democratic states and they are advocates of free trading and support for open market economics for all the countries.
+These states are responsible for designing and managing economic related social policy to improve economy related operational activities.
+OECD associated states are democratic states.
+They are advocates of free trade and support for open market economics for all the countries.

 A Little More on What is the Organisation for Economic Co-operation and Development

-OECD (The Organisation for Economic Cooperation and Development) is considered a strong think tank with the responsibility of monitoring the progress of economic activities globally.
+OECD (The Organisation for Economic Cooperation and Development) is a think tank with the responsibility of monitoring the progress of economic activities globally.
 Some of its core responsibilities and goals include the growth in economic development, providing a mechanism to fight against poverty and to increase the cooperation among OECD nations.
 OECD also evaluates the environmental influence of economic growth and the phases of social development.
-For a number of years, the organization is doing its best to improve the living standards of people among its member states.
-Thus, the organization is contributing globally in the promotion and stability of the world economy.

 Academic Researech on the Organization for Economic Cooperation and Development (OECD)

-The OECD principles of corporate governance, OECD, O. (2004).
-Contaduría y Administración, (216).
+- The OECD principles of corporate governance, OECD, O. (2004).
+Contadura y Administracin, (216).
 The paper comprehensively examines the OECD principles in relation to corporate governance that affects the region and international trade.